 Skwyr Court

-A story about people finding a place to belong
+A fantasy serial about people finding a place to belong

 Lady Emgard walked into the marketplace, leaning on her staff for support.
 She kicked up dust as she walked, a refreshing reminder that warm weather had returned.
 The sun shone happily in the bright blue sky above.
 The perfect weather for an outdoor market.